chris-clifton/180/1_intro/sql_book.md

   - Keywords tell SQL to do something specific
   - Identifiers tell SQL what to do it to
   - You can use identifiers with the same name as keywords by wrapping them in double quotes like "year"
+  - Identifiers and Key Words
+      - In a SQL statement such as SELECT enabled, full_name FROM users; there are identifiers and keywords.
+The identifiers, such as enabled, full_name, and users, identify tables or columns within a table.
+The keywords, such as SELECT and FROM, tell PostgreSQL to do something specific.
+      - SQL is case insensitive so it depends on the assumption that anything that is not a keyword (operator, or function) is an identifier.
+      - Best to avoid naming columns the same as keywords but you can double quote them if you have to ex "year"

 ## ORDER BY
 - Instead of just returning only certain rows, you could also want to display the results in a particular sort of order